 26.1 On a plain reading section, it appears that a declaration under Section 77 is pre-requisite condition for detention/re-export in terms of Section 80ibid.
-Hon'ble Allahabad High Court has, in case of Deepak Bajaj /2019 (365) ELT 695 (All.)] held that a declaration under Section 77 is a sine qua non for allowing re-export under Section 80.
+Hon'ble Allahabad High Court has, in case of Deepak Bajaj [2019 (365) ELT 695 (All.)] held that a declaration under Section 77 is a sine qua non for allowing re-export under Section 80.
 In this case, the noticee had made no written declaration in respect of the subject gold.
-The noticee denied of having gold with him during investigation at airport and 01 Cut Gold Bar was recovered only after thorough checking of the passenger as well as his luggage.
+The noticee denied of having gold with him during investigation at airport and cylindrical thick gold bar was recovered only after thorough checking of the passenger as well as his luggage.
 The main issue in the case is the manner in which the impugned gold was being brought into country.
-The noticee had deliberately concealed the gold ingeniously in form of 01 Cut Gold Bar in packet of almond which was further wrapped in yellowish green polythene which was kept in Grey Trolley Bag and did not incline to declare the same before the Customs Authority.
+The noticee had deliberately concealed the gold ingeniously in form of bar in motor of mixer blender and did not inclined to declare the same before the Customs Authority.
 Thus, taking into account the facts on record and the serious, grave, novel and bold modus operandi opted by the noticee to brought the gold, it is very evident that the intention of the noticee was to remove the gold clandestinely without making payment of duty by escaping from the eyes of officers.
-Further, Hon'ble Delhi High Court has, in case of Jasvir Kaur vs. UOI /2019(241) ELT 521 (Del.)] held that re-export "cannot be asked for as a right-----.
+Further, Hon'ble Delhi High Court has, in case of Jasvir Kaur vs. UOI [2019(241)ELT 521 (Del.)] held that re-export "cannot be asked for as a right-----.
 The passenger cannot be given a chance to try his luck and smuggle gold into country and if caught he should be given permission to re-export."
 Therefore, the option under Section 80 of the Act would not be applicable to him.
 Therefore, the request for re-export is not accorded as per the provisions.